KeyboardKit/website/collections/_features/Navigation.md

 ---
 title: Navigation
-hero: /assets/heros/github.png
-description: KeyboardKit lets you open urls and other apps.
 ---

 Keyboards sometimes have to open urls, trigger deeplinks or navigate from the keyboard to the main app.
 This is however hard, since keyboard extensions can't use `UIApplication.main`.